We provide ethics consultations to help address uncertainties or conflicts that arise in your health care with us.

 Who can request a consult?

-Any patient, client, family member or a loved one can request an ethics consult.
+Any patient, client, health care team member, family member or a loved one can request an ethics consult.

 When would I request a consult?

 Situations may include, but are not limited to:

 - Challenges in making decisions for patients or clients who do not have the capacity to make decisions for themselves.

 - Concerns around fairness in the treatment of patients or clients.

 - When patient/family/loved ones and/or members of the health care team do not agree about the next steps in treatment.